 Storage

-Room Temperature Storage: Once cooled, store the bagels in a sealed plastic bag at room temperature for up to three days.
+Room Temperature Storage: Homemade bagels are best fresh!
+Once cooled, they can be stored in a sealed plastic bag at room temperature for up to three days.
 Reheat the bagels in the microwave for about 30 seconds to make them warm and soft again.

-Freezer Storage: Once fully cooled, you can also freeze these bagels in a freezer-safe plastic bag or container for up to 3 months.
-I like to freeze them in individual bags, so it's easy to pull out one bagel to eat or reheat.
+Freezer Storage: These bagels also freeze well!
+Once fully cooled, transfer the bagels to a freezer-safe plastic bag or container and freeze for up to 3 months.
+I like to freeze them in individual plastic bags so I can reheat just one bagel whenever I like.
 Reheat frozen bagels in the microwave for about 60 seconds until warm and soft again.

 Recipe FAQ